 Madagascar and the nearly Indian Ocean islands are unique, isolated ecosystems with 12,000 plant species, such as the majestic traveller’s palm tree.
 Over 90% of the wildlife in Madagascar is found nowhere else on the planet, such as chameleons, lemurs, and baobabs.

-Its tropical, varied climate is prone to monsoons, less in drier areas in southwestern Madagascar.
+Its tropical, varied climate is prone to monsoons, except in drier areas in southwestern Madagascar.

 Maputaland-Pondoland-Albany